 Governors and staff, including volunteers, are indemnified against any third party claims arising from accidents, involving personal injury on or off the premises, for damage to, or loss of property for which the City Council has a legal liability, providing the governor or member of staff is acting within the scope of their duties, or employment respectively.
 The City Council will cover this risk by purchasing external insurance with a limit of £50,000,000, which is subject to £75,000 excess for which the school is responsible for the first £1,500 with the balance of £73,500 being met from the City Council's internal funds.
+Claims payments in excess of £75,000 will be funded by insurers.
 Any injured party must prove negligence on behalf of the Authority, its servants or agents (including governors under delegated arrangement) before any damages can be paid.

-Claims arising from the use of a private motor vehicle, even though used on the business of the Authority, are not covered and so proper insurance must be held by the owner/user of the vehicle.
+Claims arising from the use of a private motor vehicle, (not the property of, or hired, leased or lent to PCC), even though used on the business of the Authority, are not covered and so proper business insurance must be held by the owner/user of the vehicle.